Netruk44/Netruk44.github.io/content/post/my-first-nix-derivation-openstreetmap-overpass/index.md

 </VirtualHost>
 ```

 For our usage, `[YOUR_EXEC_DIR]` can be removed completely, as the overpass binaries get installed into the root `/bin` and `/cgi-bin` folders.
-And `[YOUR_HTML_ROOT_DIR]` can be just the docker default html directory `"/usr/local/apache2/htdocs"` (or whatever you want, as Overpass doesn't use it).
+And `[YOUR_HTML_ROOT_DIR]` can be just the httpd docker image default: `"/usr/local/apache2/htdocs"` (or whatever you like, as Overpass doesn't use it).

 I also changed the `ErrorLog` and `CustomLog` to point to `/mnt/log` instead.

 Save that under the path `image_root/usr/local/apache2/conf/extra/httpd-vhosts.conf`.
-Next, we need to change the `httpd.conf`, uncomment the line:
+Next, we need to change the `httpd.conf` to read the vhosts file we made.
+Uncomment the line:

 ```
 # Virtual hosts